manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Escaping.md

 ## In clients

-The [new official clients](https://github.com/manticoresoftware/) (which use the HTTP protocol) utilize common JSON libraries/functions available in their respective programming languages under the hood.
+The [official clients](https://github.com/manticoresoftware/) utilize common JSON libraries/functions available in their respective programming languages under the hood.
 The same rules for escaping mentioned earlier apply.

 ## Escaping asterisk